 A ‘500 – Internal Server Error’ error can occur while you are trying to save the content on your website.
-There are multiple possible causes behind this error, such as: the memory limit, plugin/theme conflicts, input buffer size, post_max_size, improper file permissions, or old PHP version.
+There are multiple possible causes behind this error, such as the memory limit, plugin/theme conflicts, input buffer size, post_max_size, improper file permissions, or an old PHP version.

 You can try the following things to solve this error:

 You can check if the error is caused by a plugin or a theme conflict by deactivating each of them one by one for a few minutes.
 This way, you can see if a plugin/theme conflict is indeed the root of the problem.

 Note: This is only for debugging purposes, to see if deactivating the plugins/theme really solves the issue.
 You do not have to leave the plugins/theme deactivated.

 If deactivating a plugin/theme solved the issue, then you should reach out to the developers of the respective plugin/theme and let them know about the error.
 You can also send them the steps to replicate it.

 2. Update themes/plugins/WordPress

 Make sure the plugins, the theme, and the WordPress version your website is using are all up-to-date.
 If the error is caused by an outdated plugin/theme or WordPress version, then updating these to the latest versions should solve the issue.

 For Thrive Products, please consult our change-log here, to check if you have the latest versions.
 If not, please update them.

 3. Check security settings